 Thunderbird: If Thunderbird offers the choice of email format choose either ‘Send the message in both plain text and HTML’ or ‘Convert the message to plain text’.
 Given that most email programs handle a combination of text and HTML, you might consider setting ‘Send the message in both plain text and HTML’ as your preferred option.
 See Preferences > Composition > Send Options in Thunderbird.

 Apple Mail: To forward a message as an attachment, select the email and then select Message Forward as Attachment from the menu bar.

-Gmail via G Suite: Instead of forwarding messages from contacts to the drop box, you can use the Capsule gadget that appears at the bottom of each message to store the message against a contact in Capsule.
-For messages that you send to contacts you will still need to BCC the drop box.
+– Capsule Gmail add-on: Instead of forwarding messages from contacts to the drop box, you can use our Gmail add-on that appears in your Gmail sidebar next to each conversation to store messages on a contact in Capsule.

 Because this script is developed by a third party we can’t offer support for it.